j03m/j03mblog/js-exception-handling.md

 Why not?

-* There is a difference between Error and Exception.
+## There is a difference between Error and Exception.
 You can THROW anything.
 But you should only throw Objects.
-Specifically, you should only throw errors.
+Specifically, you should probably only throw errors.

 Theses are all exceptions:

 ```javascript